GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Readability of code is now my first priority.
-It’s more important than being fast, almost as important as being correct, but I think being readable is actually the most likely way of making it correct.
+> ### What a computer is to me is it's the most remarkable tool that we have ever come up with.
+It's the equivalent of a bicycle for our minds.
 >
-> ~ *Douglas Crockford*
+> ~ *Steve Jobs*

 ---
 ## 🏎 Quick Facts